sguox002/leetcode/dp/dp-medium I.md

     }
 ```

-935. Knight Dialer
+935. Knight Dialer<br/>

-Get the number of different numbers given n presses.
+Get the number of different numbers given n presses.<br/>

-just list next numbers for all given number.
+just list next numbers for all given number.<br/>

-this is similar to 688. knight probability
+this is similar to 688. knight probability<br/>

-dp[k,i] is the number of different path using k presses, i the number ending at k times (or starting is also fine)
+dp[k,i] is the number of different path using k presses, i the number ending at k times (or starting is also fine)<br/>

 ```cpp
     int knightDialer(int N) {
        vector<vector<int>> adj={{4,6},{8,6},{7,9},{4,8},{3,9,0},{},{1,7,0},{2,6},{1,3},{4,2}} ;